stacks-network/stacks-core/docs/ci-workflow.md

 ## TL;DR

 - Pushing a new branch will not trigger a workflow
-- An open/re-opened/synchronized PR will produce a docker image built from source on Debian with glibc with the following tags:
+- A PR that is opened/re-opened/synchronized will produce an amd64 docker image built from source on Debian with glibc with the following tags:
   - `stacks-core:<branch-name>`
   - `stacks-core:<pr-number>`
 - An untagged build of any branch will produce a single image built from source on Debian with glibc: